 Longest range electric cars

 Fortunately, things are improving quickly with advances in technology continually pushing the boat out.
-Some electric cars are now capable of the kind of range you’d expect from petrol and diesel models on a single tank of fuel, with the promise of much lower running costs making them a far more tempting prospect.
+Some electric cars are now capable of driving just as far as petrol and diesel models on a single tank of fuel, with the promise of much lower running costs making them a far more tempting prospect.

-To show just how capable the best electric cars are today, we’ve drawn up a list of the top 10 longest range electric cars that are either on sale right now or on the verge of arriving in showrooms.
+To show just how capable the best electric cars are today, we’ve drawn up a list of the top 10 longest range electric cars that on our roads right now.

 Nissan’s offering was in danger of falling behind its rivals, but the introduction of a larger, 62kWh battery in the new top-spec e+ model has galvanized the Leaf.
 It now boasts 239 miles of range, and still looks like an affordable prospect for families.
 In March 2019 it became the first electric car ever to surpass 400,000 sales; the company expects to exceed half a million in 2020.
 Read our full review.

 A new and improved version of the Renault ZOE brought with it a larger, 52kWh battery in 2019, affording it a WLTP range of 245 miles.
 Given that the ZOE costs from around £25,000 (or even less if you lease the battery), this makes it one of the cheapest routes into long-range electric motoring right now.
 On paper at least, ‘fuel’ costs should amount to around three pence per mile, provided you charge up at home on an average domestic electricity tariff.
 Read our full review.